labdave/TranslocationFinder/README.md

 ## Running

+Running Main.py runs the following scripts:

-1) Run select_discordant_reads.bash to get a BAM file and index with only discordant reads.
+1) select_discordant_reads.bash: get a BAM file and index with only discordant reads

-2) Run find_translocations.py to output a table with all translocations supported by the discordant reads provided.
+2) find_translocations.py: output a table with all translocations supported by the discordant reads provided

-3) Run annotate_translocations.py with annotation regions to annotate the translocations found.
+3) annotate_translocations.py: annotate translocations found with annotation regions

 Annotation regions are provided by BED files.
-Current annotations are gene-level, promoter-level, and category-level.
+Current annotations are gene-level, promoter-level, category-level, and literature-derived.
 Empty files can be provided if no annotation is desired for one of the categories.

 ## Authors